bloominstituteoftechnology/webdb-iv-challenge/README.md

 x- a `recipe` could have more than one ingredient and the same ingredient can be used in multiple recipes.
 Examples are "cup of corn flour" or "gram of butter". x- when saving the ingredients for a `recipe` capture the quantity required for that ingredient as a floating number. x- have a way to save instructions for cooking a recipe.
-Instructions will be a series of `steps` involved in cooking a `recipe`.
-- for some recipes, the order in which the steps are performed matters, please provide a way to specify that order.
-- have a way to pick a `dish` and a `recipe` and get a _shopping list_ with all the ingredients, and quantity of each, needed to cook the `dish`.
+Instructions will be a series of `steps` involved in cooking a `recipe`. x- for some recipes, the order in which the steps are performed matters, please provide a way to specify that order. x- have a way to pick a `dish` and a `recipe` and get a _shopping list_ with all the ingredients, and quantity of each, needed to cook the `dish`.

 In addition to the `migration` and `seed` scripts write a data access file that **exports** an object with the following functions: